elliot-gustafsson03/AI-Snake/README.md

 This is a simple implementation of the classic game "Snake", which can be controlled either by keyboard or a reinforcement learning-model.

+---

+Note that the reinforcement learning is still a bit "hit or miss".
+Learning is based soley on probability, and therefore the speed of learning depends a bit on luck.
+This may be fixed by tweaking the explore-rate among other properties.

+---

 ## Installation

 Running and developing this program requires the [Bun javascript runtime](https://github.com/oven-sh/bun).
 After cloning this repository, navigate into the top directory and run: